-- 29.0 Written stage design Course of Fire (CoF). - A. Explains the stage concept and provides a consistent briefing for all shooters. - 1.
+29.0 Written stage design - Course of Fire (CoF).

+- A. Explains the stage concept and provides a consistent briefing for all shooters. - 1.
 Start position / condition, if needed - 2.
 Scoring conditions - a.
 Limited or Unlimited - b.
 Required number of shots per target - 3.
 Round count - 4.
 Procedure - a.
-Must provide a recommended path through the course - 1.
+Must provide a recommended path through the course - a.
 "Shoot all targets in tactical priority" is unacceptable - b.
 If the shooter is to follow a specific route, it is incumbent upon the designer or builder to eliminate alternatives. - c.
-The shooter may follow an alternate path as long as it is legal to do so. - B. Clarifies any target designations that are not intuitive, based on the stage design. - C. Addresses any special shooting conditions required such as SHO, while seated, etc. - 1.
-Special conditions apply to initial target engagement only. - D. Will address any other issues not obvious to the shooter. - E. Make up shots (See 1.2 C4) - 29.1.
-There is a maximum round count of 24 for each stage. - 29.2.
-Maximum traveling distance for a stage is 30 yards. - A. Between shooting points, the maximum distance that a shooter must move on their own power is 10 yards. - 29.3 The Course of Fire may require a specific starting configuration, i.e., gun loaded to 6, toes on line, etc.. - 29.4 The number of Steel targets is unlimited. - 29.5 The mandatory reload may be waived by the Course of Fire. - 29.6 Specific targets may be required to be shot while moving.
-(See 19.1 D3a) - 29.7 Non-threats should be placed with Vision Barriers to discourage shoot-throughs.
+The shooter may follow an alternate path as long as it is legal to do so. - A. Clarifies any target designations that are not intuitive, based on the stage design. - B. Addresses any special shooting conditions required such as SHO, while seated, etc. - C. Will address any other issues not obvious to the shooter. - D. Make up shots (See 1.2 C4)

+29.1.
+There is a maximum round count of 24 for each stage.

+29.2.
+Maximum traveling distance for a stage is 30 yards.

+- A. Between shooting points, the maximum distance that a shooter must move on their own power is 10 yards. - 29.3 The Course of Fire may require a specific starting configuration, i.e., gun loaded to 6, toes on line, etc.. - 29.4 The number of Steel targets is unlimited. - 29.5 The mandatory reload may be waived by the Course of Fire. - 29.6 Specific targets may be required to be shot on the move.
+(See 19.1 D3a)

+- 29.7 Non-threats should be placed with Vision Barriers to discourage shootthroughs.
 (If a swinging target is partially blocked from view by a set of barrels, a non-threat should be placed on the blocking barrels.) - 29.8 If low cover or a prone position is required, it may only be at the last shooting position. - 29.9 A Course of Fire may consist of one, or multiple, "strings". - A. A "string" is a timed shooting event from timer start until the last shot is fired. - 29.10 Steel targets must be engaged at 10 yards or farther.
-(See 21.10)
+(See 21.10) - 30.0 (RESERVED) - 31.0 Targets - 31.1.
+All targets will be IDPA cardboard targets. - 31.2 The number of Non-Threat targets is unlimited. - A. Non-threats will be indicated by a large X or hands of contrasting color in the visible portion of the target. - 31.3 If a target is placed backwards on a stand, it will be shot and scored as normal.